Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Torus-action on the formal fiber

 \subsection{Strictly semistable formal schemes, their skeletons, and subdivision}

-We begin by recalling the notion of stratification of a variety $Y$ over a field.
+We begin by recalling the notion of stratification of a reduced separated scheme $Y$ of finite type over a field.
 We start with $Y^{(0)} := Y$.
 For each $r \in \NN$, let $Y^{(r)} \subset Y^{(r - 1)}$ be the complement of the set of normal points in $Y^{(r - 1)}$.
 Since the set of normal points is open and dense, we obtain a chain of closed subsets:

-The irreducible components of $Y^{(r)} \setminus Y^{(r - 1)}$ are called the \emph{strata of $Y$}, and the set of strata is denoted by $\str (Y)$.
+The irreducible components of $Y^{(r)} \setminus Y^{(r + 1)}$ ($0 \leq r \leq s$) are called the \emph{strata of $Y$}, and the set of strata is denoted by $\str (Y)$.